Balance (1989 film): Legacy

 Balance was commissioned by German group Alphaville as part of their Songlines project for their 1989 album The Breathtaking Blue.
 For Songlines, the video was set to the song "Middle of the Riddle" from that album.
 Lauenstein said of the video, "its visualization is not a literal illustration [of the song], which would be impossible in any case, but comprises a complete, autonomous story on its own."

+Accolades

 Set to different music, Balance won the Academy Award for Best Animated Short in 1989.